finnhodgkin/learn-phoenix-todo-example/README.md

 ### Add authentication controllers

-Ueberauth handles the `/github` route, but we'll need to add our own signout and callback controllers to handle adding users to the database, etc.
+Ueberauth handles the `/github` route, but you'll need to add your own signout and callback controllers to handle adding users to the database, etc.

 Create an `auth_controller.ex` file in `/lib/ptodos_web/controllers/auth_controller.ex`.

 Just like the `page_controller` and `todo_controller`, the auth controller will need to be a module and use the `PtodosWeb, :controller`.
-We'll also need to `plug Ueberauth` to gain access to OAuth stuff.
+It'll also need to include a call to `plug Ueberauth` to gain access to the Ueberauth module.

 So to start add: